UH-CI/containers_for_reproducability_workshop/block1/intro-to-docker.md

 ```

 docker will ask for login credentials to your Dockerhub account (Don't do this in the Docker Lab environment since it isn't a secured environment to have you credentials in).

+A best practice is to also have a github or version controlled repository that holds your Dockerfile and any of the scripts or files necessary to build the container.
+You can link this to the Dockerhub image repository and even provide README documentation for other and even yourself if you have to come back months/years later and have forgotten what you did.

+Remember just have the Dockerfile won't necessarily make a reproducible container as some of the libraries or OS environments may change - so having that docker image built and in a repository is essentially a "frozen" version of your environment, code, data etc that is inside that container image.